 Indian Punjab has been estimated to be the second richest state in India and is called ‘the granary’ or ‘bread basket’ of India.

-In the morning we will visit the Punjab Agricultural University in Ludhiana and meet with researchers – some of whom having studied in Australia.
+In the morning we will visit the Punjab Agricultural University in Ludhiana and meet with researchers – some of whom have studied in Australia.

-We will leave this morning for Shimla via Chandigarh with more farm and scenic visits on the way.
-Chandigarh was designed by Le Corbusier, the famous French Architect.
+We will leave this morning for Shimla with more farm and scenic visits on the way.

 Morning walking tour of Shimla.